 For Fall admission, applicants to the MPA program seeking financial aid should submit their application by April 1.
 International applicants should submit their application for admission by May 1.
 The final application deadline for Fall is July 1 unless a student is graduating from an undergraduate program in the summer semester.

 For Spring admission, applicants should submit their application by December 1.
 International applicants should submit their application for Spring admission by September 15.

 If any of these deadlines fall on a Saturday or Sunday, applications will be due no later than 5pm, Arizona time, on the Monday following the due date.
 Please contact Diane Darling at email@example.com if you have further questions on these deadlines.

 In the final two semesters of undergraduate level work (senior status) four upper division courses (2 each semester) are replaced by graduate level courses.
 These classes are counted towards both the undergraduate and graduate degree.
 Starting GPA must be cum.
 3.3 and cannot fall below 3.0 during the entire program.
 One summer and two regular semesters finish the program at the graduate level.

-The MPA program offers concentrations in the following subject areas:
+Students accepted to the MPA program may choose study material in some of the following subject areas: